eapelgren/XamarinAzureAD/README.md

 ##About

-A Prototype project integrating XlentRestServices(https://github.com/xlent-bi/XlentRestApiService) to a Xamarin Crossplatform solution
+A Prototype project integrating XlentRestServices(https://github.com/xlent-bi/XlentRestApiService) to a Xamarin Crossplatform solution.

 ##Setup